Interview with author Polly Richards

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Buy Beyond the Ordinary on Amazon
+Buy Play the Part on Amazon

-Interview with author Trina Kennedy
+Interview with author Meena RD

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.